 Vertical stripes “bring the eye up,” says Atlanta interior designer Dayka Robinson, whose entryway is shown here.
 “I opted for horizontal stripes because I wanted to create one long path from the front of the house toward the back, lengthening the space.”
 She also wanted to mask a door with a seamless pattern.
 Along the way, she created a snazzy, elegant introduction to the rest of the house.
+While the look is impressive, painting horizontal stripes doesn’t have to be complicated.
 To get the look, coat the entire wall in Emerald® Interior Acrylic Latex Paint in Alabaster SW 7008 by Sherwin-Williams.
 Next, divide the wall into 9-inch stripes.
-Robinson says, “I included the baseboards and crown molding in my measurements,” she says, “so they’d blend in with the wall.”
+Robinson says, “I included the baseboards and crown molding in my measurements so they’d blend in with the wall.”

 Using a tape measure and a laser level, Robinson’s crew taped off the stripes, arranging the pattern so that the partial top and bottom stripes were glossy white.
 Deep-black stripes, painted in Sherwin-Williams Tricorn Black SW 6258, match the front door and the wall along the facing staircase.
 To soften the crisp lines, Robinson layered accessories with varied textures.
 The cabana-style stripes begin at the front door and continue down the hall, camouflaging a door to the garage along the way.